 Section 122 of Keep Oregon Moving (Oregon House Bill 2017) established a new dedicated source of funding for expanding public transportation service in Oregon.
 This new funding source is called the Statewide Transportation Improvement Fund, or STIF.

 About the STIF's Components

 Information about the components of the STIF will be shared here as it becomes available.

-Four percent of the STIF will be distributed through a competitive grant program to public transportation service providers to improve public transportation between two or more communities based on a competitive grant process
+Intercommunity Discretionary Fund: Four percent (4%) to public transportation service providers to improve public transportation between two or more communities based on a competitive grant process

-One percent of the STIF will establish a statewide public transportation technical resource center to assist public transportation providers in rural areas with training, planning, and information technology.
+Technical Resource Center: One percent (1%) to ODOT to establish a statewide public transportation technical resource center to assist public transportation providers in rural areas and for ODOT to administer STIF.

 Get Involved in Rulemaking

 The public comment period for the proposed STIF rules closed on April 21, 2018.
 The Oregon Transportation Commission is anticipated to consider the draft rules for adoption at their June meeting.
 Learn more about the draft rules by reviewing the Overview of Proposed STIF Rules.
 Receive the latest STIF news by signing up for email updates at the bottom of the right navigation bar.
 Direct questions about the STIF to Karyn Criswell, STIF Implementation Project Manager.

 Rules Advisory Committee

 The STIF Rules Advisory Committee advised ODOT on administrative rules to implement the STIF.
 The Committee reached consensus their recommendation to the Oregon Transportation Commission.
 Learn more about the Committee: